Tocard/documentation/docs/streamr-network/Signing and encryption/key-encryption.md

 - `decryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
 - `decryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)

+## Lit protocol
+[Lit Protocol](https://litprotocol.com) is a decentralized key management network powered by threshold cryptography.
+Streamr can be configured to use Lit to manage stream key management.
+See the [store and retrieve data](../../usage/Streams/store-and-retrieve.md) section for more information on combining Lit with Streamr.